BonkeGcobo/BonkeGcobo/README.md

 ![screenshot](./Banner.png)

+I am Bonke Gcobo, currently student at Microverse, I am in a journey to Full Stack Web-Developer, welcome to my github profile

 ## 🔭  I’m currently working on
 Currently working on todo-list web app, I am using JavaScript(ES6) to do this.